liuxinming1026/FirmwarePackager/docs/state_machine.md

 # Installer State Machine

 The generated `install.sh` script performs upgrades using a small state machine.
-Progress is persisted under `/opt/upgrade/state` to survive power loss or reboots.
+Progress is persisted under `/opt/upgrade/state` and `/opt/upgrade/journal` to survive power loss or reboots.

 ## States